 Another unintended consequence of limiting anonymous identifiers is it opens the door for attribution fraud.
-The use of probabilistic attribution (a system used to analyze advertising) makes devices and ad campaigns susceptible to fraud.
+The use of probabilistic attribution (see iOS 14+ restrictions) makes devices and ad campaigns susceptible to fraud.
 It enables fraudulent entities to receive payment for their schemes which steals from advertising budgets and misinforms business decisions.
 If a fraudulent entity hijacks a phone, it can affect that consumer’s battery and cellular data.

 Comply and thrive